marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Wave.md

 57 41 56 45
 ```

-Finally, the first three bytes of the `format subchunk` header need to be changed from:
+Finally, the first three bytes of the `format subchunk` header needed to be changed from:

 ```txt
 30 30 30